Home Films Tickets

 Bar & Audience Award

-Support at the Festival
+Support at the festival

 Racism, sexism, homo-, trans- and queerphobia as well as any other form of discrimination will not be tolerated at the queerfilm festival Bremen.
 The queerfilm team will support you if you feel uncomfortable and you experience or observe assaultive situations.